Startseite » Conversion Solutions » Additional Services » CAD Conversion

 Making CAD models accessible to everyone

-Anyone who wishes to archive their documents for the long term therefore requires document formats which are non-changeable and which can also be interpreted with certainty after several years.
+Anyone who wishes to archive their documents for the long-term, therefore, requires document formats which are non-changeable, and which can also be interpreted with certainty after several years.
 Or put in more specific terms: They require neutral long-term formats such as PDF, PDF/A and TIFF/G4.
-These formats are open, standardised by industry or standardisation committees and are non-changeable.
+These formats are open, standardized by industry or standardization committees and are non-changeable.
 At the practical level, people also use the term digital paper.

-Moreover, you needn’t be afraid of doubled data storage.
-The neutral long-term formats stated are very small in comparison with a CAD model.
+Moreover, you need not to be afraid of doubled data storage.
+The neutral long-term formats are very small in comparison with a CAD model.
 Therefore, “doubled” is not the right term here.

-Buyers who have to decide which part is to be ordered.
+Buyers who must decide which part is to be ordered.
 Manufacturers who want to take a measure of the model.
 Or quality assurance, who want to make comments on the configuration of a part directly in the file and at the right location.
-All of these users require 3D files so that they are able to work efficiently.
-For this purpose, several neutral 3D formats are available, such as 3D PDF, Step, JT, Iges, 3D XML… These formats can also be created from the CAD system.
-A solution without CAD is also available, however.
-Whatever format you decide on depends on what is to be done with the format.
-It is also a very good idea to manage several formats at the same time – we will be pleased to assist you!
+All of these users require 3-D files so that they are able to work efficiently.
+For this purpose, several neutral 3-D formats are available, such as 3-D PDF, Step, JT, Iges, 3D XML, etc. These formats can also be created from the CAD system.

-From the drawings from the aforementioned CAD systems, we can create 2D neutral files, such as PDF/A, JPEG, TIFF or DXF.
+From the drawings from the CAD systems, we can create 2-D neutral files like PDF/A, JPEG, TIFF or DXF.
 Do you need more?
 No problem!
 Then simply get in touch with us.
-From the 3D models we also create Step, JT, Stl, Iges and 3D PDF.
+From the 3-D models, we also create Step, JT, Stl, Iges and 3-D PDF.
 The documents of several CAD systems can also be converted into special formats such as iDrawing and iParts.

-It goes without saying that we are able to convert the files in question immediately prior to printing.
-This excludes additional queries during the conversion, however, including macros in the CAD model.
-It is therefore always a better idea to prepare the neutral formats in advance as a digital copy template.
-The creation of neutral formats does not then have to occur upon approval, but can be carried out simultaneously to every restoration of the model in the PLM system.
+It goes without saying that we can convert the files in question immediately prior to printing.
+However, this excludes additional queries during the conversion, including macros in the CAD model.
+It is, therefore, always a better idea to prepare the neutral formats in advance as a digital copy template.
+The creation of neutral formats does not then have to occur upon approval but can be carried out simultaneously to every restoration of the model in the PLM system.

-The identification can be added so that it is visible in the form of stamps and water-marks .
+The identification can be added so that it is visible in the form of stamps and watermarks .
 It is also possible to identify files internally and invisibly using metadata.
-All of the information which is known upon approval – document designations, approving person, status – can be stamped on.
-It can be added anywhere also including directly in the title block.
-Information about the use of the document – use in an assembly, a customer order or a parts list – is only known later in the process, and is therefore added in the print output.
+All of the information which is known upon approval – document designations, approving the person, status – can be stamped on.
+It can also be added anywhere like directly in the title block.
+Information about the use of the document – use in an assembly, a customer order or a parts list – is only known later in the process and is added in the print output.
 The same applies to information on the output itself – the user, date, size, scaling.

-In particular, information which is stamped on the long-term file upon approval should also be visible in the CAD model.
-It isn’t necessary to hire an expensive CAD designer to enter a few texts in the CAD model just before it is forwarded for approval, however.
+Information which is stamped on the long-term file upon approval should also be visible in the CAD model.
+It is not necessary to hire an expensive CAD designer to enter a few texts in the CAD model just before it is forwarded for approval.
 This task is completed by our Property Update which can be activated during the conversion.

-The application converters from SEAL Systems arespecially designed for the conversion of application data into digital paper.
-These are batch-capable products which can be incorporated into random conversion workflows.
+The application converters from SEAL Systems are specially designed for the conversion of application data into digital paper.
+These are batch-capable products thatcan be incorporated into random conversion workflows.

 CAD systems are subject to further development.
 It is frequently necessary to extend the proprietary saving format of the CAD.
 Among others, this can also result in incompatible changes.
 Users notice when models are not presented in the usual way.
 The likelihood of something of this sort happening increases with the number of CAD updates.
 The process known as refiling provides assistance.
 With this, existing files are converted into the format of the new CAD version.
-This process has to be planned and monitored on an exacting basis, however, and planned for in advance when changing to a different version of CAD.
-Alternatively, the quality of every CAD model can be left to individual management via the user’s “Save as” button.
+However, this process has to be planned and monitored on an exacting basis and planned for in advance when changing to a different version of CAD.
+Alternatively, the quality of every CAD model can be left to individual management via the user’s “Save As” button.